 Soft dome tweeter materials like treated cloth, silk, Sonatex, etc. tend to have better damping than single layer metal dome tweeter diaphragms.
 Also, soft dome models don’t have a ringing effect like metal domes and the frequency response tends to be smoother in general.

-That being said, good quality metal dome tweeters can have excellent detailed sound and crispness that’s hard to beat.
+That said, good quality metal dome tweeters can have excellent detailed sound and crispness that’s hard to beat.
 In my personal experience, you’ll get the most out of them if you’re able to tune them using an equalizer, tone controls, or other methods.

 What material do super tweeters use?